me-bad-dev/MillisTimer/README.md

-## Minimal code example to use this timer:
+## Minimal code example to use this timer to blink a LED

 ```cpp
 #include <MillisTimer.h>